paulshuker/coppafisher/docs/advanced_usage.md

 ### Register

-The custom fused image is registered to the anchor DAPI fused image.
+The custom fused image can be registered to the anchor DAPI fused image.

 ```py
 from coppafisher.custom_alignment import register_custom_image